adobe/spectrum-web-components/documentation/components/theme.md

 There are a few cases where it is necessary to embed one theme within another.
-For example, if you have an application that is using a dark theme that is prviewing or editing content that will be displayed in a light theme.
+For example, if you have an application that is using a dark theme that is previewing or editing content that will be displayed in a light theme.

 If you only want to change colors, you can use the `sp-theme-dark` or `sp-theme-light` class instead.
 They are a little lighter weight than